The Spa Village of Lanjarón

 The main streets of Lanjarón are very pretty and lined with towering Sycamore trees.
 Off the main road, you will find the ancient Moorish quarter, el Barrio Hondillo, with its tunneled walkways and overhead wooden beams (tinaos), flower-filled alleys, and overflowing fountains.
 There is also a nice park on the edge of town with many hiking trails, called Parque el Salado.

-An old Moorish castle can be found on the outskirts of Lanjarón, which is set upon a dramatic pinnacle of rock with inspiring views of the surrounding hillsides.
-Legend has it that the Moorish ruler of Lanjarón threw himself from the tower of this castle, rather than surrendering to the Catholic King when he was going to emerge victorious during an epic battle between the Christians and the Moors.
+An old Moorish castle can be found on the outskirts of Lanjarón, which is set upon a dramatic pinnacle of rock with inspiring views of the surrounding mountains.
+Legend has it that the Moorish ruler of Lanjarón threw himself from the tower of this castle, rather than surrendering to the Catholic King during an epic battle between the Christians and the Moors.

 Lanjarón also has four Ermitas (interesting small rural churches) you can visit; Ermita de San Isidro, Ermita de San Roque, Ermita de San Sebastián, and Ermita del Tajo de la Cruz.